HenryCHEUNG7373/Schrodinger_Feynman_Kac/README.md

 # Schrodinger_Feynman_Kac
-This is the code for simulating the Feynman Kac formula corresponding to Schrodinger Equation.
-See https://arxiv.org/abs/2409.16519 for the paper.
-This code runs on TensorFlow version 2.4.1.
+This is the code for simulating Schrodinger Equation by the Feynman Kac formula derived in https://arxiv.org/abs/2409.16519.
+The Old version of this code runs on TensorFlow 2.4.1, while the current version runs on PyTorch.